 For my Orange Oregano Maple Smoked Chicken Thighs, I added a few simple ingredients such as orange zest, oregano, smoked sea salt, smoked black pepper and smoked paprika to make an out-of-the-ordinary smoked chicken cooked over wood grilling planks.

-When thinking of cooking over planks, many people think of “Cedar planked Salmon”, and that is a great way to cook fish.
-But let’s not limit ourselves only to fish- as everything tastes better kissed with the smoke from wood grill planks!
-Plus, it makes for an awesome presentation at the table!
+When thinking of cooking over wood grilling planks, many people think of cedar planked salmon, and it's a great way to cook fish.
+But let’s not limit ourselves only to fish—everything tastes better kissed with the smoke from wood grilling planks!
+Plus, it makes for an awesome presentation at the table.

-The orange zest paired with fresh oregano over maple smokiness makes for a fragrant, melt in your mouth (yet simple) dish to make that would be suitable for a nice dinner party with guests, or even a weeknight meal.
+In this dish, the orange zest paired with fresh oregano over maple smokiness makes for a fragrant, melt in your mouth yet simple entrée to make that would be suitable for a nice dinner party with guests, or even a weeknight meal.

 - 4 chicken thighs

 - 1 large bunch of oregano, leaves removed from stems

 - 2 heaping tsp. fresh ground black pepper (I used smoked pepper)

 - 2 heaping tsp. sea salt (I used smoked sea salt)

 - 2 heaping tsp. smoked paprika (if you don’t have smoked paprika you can use regular paprika but smoked paprika makes a huge difference)

 - 1. 5 tbsp. olive oil